RejsRejsRejs » Destinations » Asia » South Korea » Seoul: An Insider Guide to the Heart of South Korea

 Let yourself be transported around the subway to the famous sights of Seoul, and when you're done with them, it's time to dive a layer deeper into the real Korean culture.

-If you are interested in culture, architecture and history, then a visit to the 'village' of Bukchon Hanok Village is worth it.
+If you are interested in culture, architecture and history, then a visit to the 'village' Bukchon Hanok Village is well worth it.
 In the middle of the city is a whole area of old traditional houses.
-Down small fine streets are tea houses, cultural centers and much more and looks exactly the same as it did well over 600 years ago.
-Highly recommended is a visit to the tea house Cha Masinuen Tteul.
+Down fine little streets are teahouses, cultural centers and much more and looks exactly like Seoul as it looked a good 600 years ago.
+A visit to the teahouse Cha Masinuen Tteul is highly recommended.

-Get off the subway at Anguk Station, exit exit 2 and then there is only a short walk to the street Bukchon-ro 5 na gil.
-With the most beautiful views of the mountains, you get the opportunity to try some of the old Korean cuisine.
-I even got 'jujube' tea and pumpkin cake both for 8000 won - or just over 40 kroner - each.
+Get off the subway at Anguk Station, exit Exit 2, and then it's just a short walk to Bukchon-ro 5 na gil street.
+With the most beautiful view over the mountains, you get the opportunity to try some of the old Korean cuisine.
+I myself got 'jujube' tea and pumpkin cake both for 8000 won - or a good 40 kroner - each.

 If you are fresh on more cafe experiences, then Seoul abounds with cafes.
 Here you will find everything from the modern international chains to small fine local cafés, which are reminiscent of a sidewalk café in Paris.

-If you are more one dog man, there is a dog café right next to Hapjeong Station; Bau House.
-Unlike the cat cafes, which are really just normal cafes with cats, people come to the dog cafes for the sake of the dogs.
+If you are more of a dog person, there is a dog cafe right next to Hapjeong Station; Bau House.
+Contrary to the cat cafes, which are really just normal cafes with cats, people come to the dog cafes for the sake of the dogs.
 Therefore, in most places there is also a small entrance fee to enter.
-You can still buy food and drink here, but the vast majority grab a blanket and smoke directly on the floor to disappear into the pile of dogs.
+You can still buy food and drink here, but the vast majority grab a blanket and smoke straight down on the floor to disappear into the pile of dogs.

 The owner started the café because some of the little lambs were having a hard time in their flocks and he had to use an excuse to take them to work, and that's how Nature Café came to be.
 An ingenious solution for him and a completely unique experience for you.